The Spitfire Grill: Plot

-The local sheriff arrives with his men and takes Percy into custody.
-When Shelby confronts Hannah over the accusations against Percy, they learn that Percy gave the sack with the money in it to the hermit.
-Hannah then reveals that the same hermit is Hannah's shell-shocked, Vietnam veteran son, Eli, who had returned home from the Vietnam War and isolated himself from society despite Hannah's best efforts to w in him back, including trying to sell the grill.
+The local sheriff arrives at the abandoned church with his posse and takes Percy into custody.
+When Shelby confronts Hannah over the accusations against Percy, Hannah realizes that Percy gave the sack with the money in it to the hermit.
+She reveals that the hermit is her shell-shocked, Vietnam veteran son, Eli, who had returned home from the Vietnam War and isolated himself from society despite Hannah's best efforts to win him back, including trying to sell the grill.
 Fearing that the posse will kill Eli, Hannah and Shelby rush to the sheriff's office and convince Percy to help them save Eli.
-Running through the woods with the posse on Eli's trail, Percy runs through the river to warn off Eli, although she is swept by the raging waters and killed, thus sacrificing her own life to save Hannah's son.
-Nahum finds Eli cradling Percy's body downriver and identifies him by his face.
+Running through the woods with the posse on Eli's trail, Percy runs through the river to warn off Eli, but is swept away by the raging waters and drowns.
+Nahum finds Eli cradling Percy's body downriver and recognizes him when he sees Eli's face.

-Percy's selfless act prompts the town's citizens to examine their own conduct towards her more deeply, especially at the funeral service for Percy where Nahum confesses to having caused her death unintentionally and finally admitting that he never truly knew her as he had assumed.
-Later in the summertime as Gilead is celebrating its town festival, a woman named Clare arrives with her son Charlie.
-Clare, having won the essay contest for the Spitfire Grill, is welcomed enthusiastically by the citizens of Gilead and Hannah shows her to her new home and business as a place for Clare and her son to start life anew.
+Percy's death prompts the town's citizens to examine their own conduct towards her more deeply, especially at the funeral service where Nahum publicly confesses that he moved the money and ultimately caused the events leading to Percy's death; he admits that he never truly knew her as he had assumed.
+Hannah is finally able to reconnect with Eli.
+Later in the summertime as Gilead is celebrating its town festival, the winner of the essay contest, a young woman named Clare, arrives with her toddler son, Charlie.
+The citizens of Gilead welcome her enthusiastically, and Hannah shows her to her new home and business as a place for Clare and her son to start life anew.

 Cast

 Themes

 Overall, the film deals with powerful themes of redemption, hatred, compassion, independence, the economic problems of small towns, the plight of Vietnam War veterans, and, to some extent, female empowerment.

+In a pivotal scene when Percy meets Eli for the first time, she sings "There Is a Balm in Gilead".
+Percy, wracked with guilt over her past, attempts to make Gilead, Maine, the balm to heal her wounds.
+When Joe mentions the local trees being used for medicinal purposes, this may be another reference to the Balm of Gilead, an ancient medicine made from trees in Gilead.
+The same hymn is played during her funeral on the organ.

 The film somewhat misleads the audience into thinking that it will be Percy who finds redemption, but it is other characters and relationships, and indeed the town itself, that are powerfully redeemed through Percy's actions.